madalin-dogaru/telscrape/README.md

 2. **Find the Group's `group_name` or `channel_name`**:
     - Open the Telegram app and go to the group/channel you want to scrape files from.
     - For both `Private Groups` and `Public Channels` you need to use the header title and not the link name.
-As an example you need "We Love Red Team" and not the link, like: @weloveredteam
+As an example you need "We Love Red Team" and not the group/channel link, e.g.: @weloveredteam

 ## How to Use the Tool